jvhoffbauer/codemate/README.md

 ## Setup

 First, you need to start the Python backend and then the TypeScript VSCode extension.

 ### Prerequisites

 To run this app locally, you need

-* Python 3.11 or above
+-   Python 3.11 or above
-* An OpenAI API key (get it here [here](https://platform.openai.com/api-keys))
+-   An OpenAI API key (get it here [here](https://platform.openai.com/api-keys) or reach out to me if you're testing)
-* VSCode installed locally
+-   VSCode installed locally

 ### Backend